janisrael/cortex-chatbot-/CLEAN_CRAWLING_PLAN.md

    - Users can't see what will be saved
    - Can't verify quality before committing
    - No way to edit/clean before saving

+4. **No tracking system:**
+   - Crawled URLs not stored separately
+   - No overview/list of crawled pages
+   - Can't manage crawled content like files

 ---